My name is Maria Teresa Hank, and I am proud to be running for Assembly District 9.

 Current Leadership

-Today, I serve on the Board of Trustees for the Southern Nevada Central Labor Council and as Nevada State AFL-CIO Delegate, and I am proud to be involved as a union activist and organizer across our state.
+Today, I am proud to be involved as a union activist and organizer across our state.
 I was selected for the prestigious TWU International Internship for COPE in Washington, DC, deepening my understanding of how federal policies impact working families.

 One of my proudest achievements was working with Assembly Member Duy Nguyen on Nevada's Sick Care/KinCare Bill (AB112) during the 2025 legislative session, ensuring union workers can care for sick family members without facing penalties—basic dignity every worker deserves.